cybrdelic/Blitzkrieg/README.md

 ### Database Initialization

-1. Run `blitz init` to initialize your databases and a meta-database.
+1. Run `blitz` to initialize your databases and a meta-database.
 2. The meta-database is created with tables to manage instances.
 3. Credentials are generated and stored securely.

-### Connecting Existing Codebases

-1. Use `blitz connect` to connect existing codebases to a new database.
-2. The command detects the programming language and injects the necessary database connection code.
-3. Environment variables for the database connection are set automatically.

 ---

 ## Error Handling